savindumahasen/Weather-Information-Web-API-Application/README.md

 ## Instructions for setup

- 1) First of all clone this project open with any particular IDE (most preferred VSCode)
+ 1) First of all clone this project and  open with any particular IDE (most preferred VSCode)
+ 2) Open the new terminal
- 2) And then create the virtual envionment  by using  python -m venv  venv
+ 3) And then create the virtual envionment  by using  python -m venv venv  in the terminal
- 3) After creating the virtual environment called venv,  activate typing  the .\venv\Scripts\activate
+ 4) After creating the virtual environment called venv,  activate typing  the .\venv\Scripts\activate in the terminal
- 4) Install the requirments file  by typing  pip install -r requirements.txt
+ 5) Then, install the requirments file  by typing  pip install -r requirements.txt in the terminal
- 5) Aftert open the cmd  and  go to the backend folder.
+ 6) Aftert go to the backend folder by typing  cd/backend command in terminal.
 Then type python app.py command for running the backend
- 6) And then open the another  cmd and   go to the frontend folder.
+ 7) And then open the another  terminal and go to the frontend folder by typing cd/frontend in newly opened terminal .
 And type  npm install
- 7) Then  install the library  by typing  npm install react-router-dom in cmd
+ 8) Then  install the library  by typing  npm install react-router-dom in terminal
- 8) Finally, to run the  frontend type the comman npm start in  cmd
+ 9) Finally, to run the  frontend type the command npm start in terminal